ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/batch_api/v2_batch_api.rst

 The following input file demonstrates how to create a Group and provide an AI-generated summary for the Group.

-When the Batch API processes the file, it will create a Report Group (**APT28 Report Group**) that includes an AI-generated summary from the specified provider:
+When the Batch API processes the file, it will create a Report Group (**Example Report Group with AI Summary**) that includes an AI-generated summary from the specified provider:

 .. code:: json